rocky-linux/documentation/docs/guides/learning_selinux.md

 Each executable is tagged with a dedicated type (here **sshd_exec_t**) which automatically switches the associated process to the **sshd_t** context (instead of **user_t**).

-This mechanism is essential since it allows to restrict the rights of a process as much as possible.
+This mechanism is essential since it restricts the rights of a process as much as possible.

 ![The SELinux context of an important process - example of sshd](images/selinux_004.png)